Atsuko Tanaka and Gutai｜The Influence of Gutai on Tanaka and her trajectory after leaving the group

 Work, 1955, Rayon, 1000 x 1000 cm / 2007 reconstructed for the documenta 12, Kassel Germany, Photo by Mizuho Kato @Ryoji Ito

-A project evolving the digitized archive of the book, “GUTAI STILL ALIVE 2015 vol.1”.
+A series of digital archives of the book "GUTAI STILL ALIVE 2015 vol.1" published by Gutai Art Association.
 The 25th installment of this series focuses on Atsuko Tanaka, a member of Gutai.
 Tanaka is famous for her "Electric Dress,” a masterpiece from her Gutai period.
 But even after leaving Gutai, she continued to work energetically, exhibiting her works at the international art exhibition “documenta (gGmbH)" Germany in 2007 and held a retrospective exhibition at the Museum of Contemporary Art Tokyo in 2012.
 Mizuho Kato, an art historian who was involved in organizing the retrospective exhibition, talks about the relationship between Tanaka and Gutai in detail.

 In the summer of 2007, on a lawn by the Aue pavilion at “documenta 12” in Kassel, Germany, a sheet of vivid pink cloth, measuring 10 x 10 meters, was spread 30 centimeters above the ground, waving at the slightest breezes, reflecting the glittering sunshine.
 It was a work by Atsuko Tanaka (1932-2005).
 The work instantly attracted the eyes of visitors from around the world to one of the world’s largest and historically most reputed international contemporary art exhibitions.
 Besides this pink cloth work, which was originally exhibited in 1955, the 12th edition of the Kassel exhibition – which has been held every four or five years since 1955 – featured other major works by Tanaka from the mid-1950s, including “Calendar” (ca. 1954), “Denkifuku (electric dress)” (1956 ) and drawings based on Denkifuku (1956).
 In the following year, in the 16th Biennale of Sydney, held under the theme “Revolutions – Forms That Turn,” Tanaka’s “Work” consisting of 20 bells linked together and one of her chief productions in the mid-’60s, “Spring 1966,” were exhibited.
 After the disbandment of the Gutai group, Tanaka became the first former Gutai artist to be featured by overseas international exhibitions individually, apart from the context of the Gutai movement or that of art in postwar Japan.
 Also, no other Gutai artists have been taken up for retrospectives at public institutions in the West more often than Tanaka.
 Between 2002 and 2011, her retrospectives were held in Innsbruck, New York, Vancouver, Birmingham and Castellón.
 Since her days with Gutai, Tanaka had strongly wished to be appreciated as an individual artist rather than a member of the group.
 More than 35 years after she left the Gutai group in 1965, in her late years and after her death in 2005, Tanaka’s wishes were finally granted.